 Faculty Professional Development

 Duquesne University and Academic Affairs place a high priority on providing professional development opportunities for faculty and chairs.
-Below, you will find information on upcoming program offerings.
-Be sure to check back often for updates!
+Below, you will find information on programs and departments that aim to serve faculty needs and progress.

 Academic departmental leadership is crucial to the success of Duquesne at every level from institutional reputation and strength, to individual faculty and student success.
-Academic Affairs seeks to support academic chairs in the following ways:
+FLAC seeks to support academic chairs in the following ways:

 - build community across Duquesne by addressing the needs of new and experienced chairs, and by bringing them together to learn from and support one another